L402: Authentication and Payments for the Lightning-Native Web

 Conclusion

-In this post, we’ve introduced LSAT, a new standard for authentication and paid APIs for the web.
-LSATs use the Lightning Network for payments, and a combination of HTTP-402 and macaroons for authentication and forgery resistance.
-The LSAT protocol gives us a glimpse into a Lightning-Native web that is more global, private and extensible.
+In this post, we’ve introduced L402, a new standard for authentication and paid APIs for the web.
+L402s use the Lightning Network for payments, and a combination of HTTP-402 and macaroons for authentication and forgery resistance.
+The L402 protocol gives us a glimpse into a Lightning-Native web that is more global, private and extensible.
 We encourage the community to review our recently published specification and also give Aperture a spin as well.
 We look forward to all the amazing things developers will build with this new standard and our supporting tooling!